GeorgePlaten/fe-p2/README.md

 * **index.html**: The main HTML document.
 Contains links to all of the CSS and JS resources needed to render the resume, including resumeBuilder.js.
 _This file is unchanged from the one supplied by Udacity_.
 * **js/helper.js**: Contains helper code needed to format the resume and build the map.
-_I made some minor additions to this file.
+_I made a minor addition to this file.
 More on helper.js further down_.
 * **js/resumeBuilder.js**: This is wot I did done.
 * **js/jQuery.js**: The jQuery library.
 * **css/style.css**: Contains all of the CSS needed to style the page.